awslabs/aws-cloudformation-controller-for-flux/README.md

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information on reporting security issues.

 ## License